-The Great Wall was with any doubt the highlight of our trip to China.
+The Great Wall was with no doubt the highlight of our trip to China.
 Nowadays many guided tours bring tourists to the restored parts of the wall, but we decided instead to go on our own and visit one of the original sections, fallen into disrepair, but 100% authentic.
 Here’s how we did it!

 Over 20.000-km long, the Great Wall of China was built and restored over two millenniums under many dynasties; what remains today is mostly from the Ming Dynasty (14th-17th century).